keithalewis/papers/arxiv/um.md

 are measurable, where $B_t(\omega) = \omega(t)$ is standard Brownian motion.

 Let $D_t = e^{-\rho t}$ and $M_t = (r, s e^{\sigma B_t - \sigma^2 t/2})$.
-This is the Black-Scholes/Merton model.
-There is no need for self-financing portfolios, Ito's Lemma, much less partial differential equations, when using the Unified Model.
+This is the Black-Scholes/Merton model. the Unified Model.

 ### Repurchase Agreement